BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 - **Naturalize** or other ways to break Survival;
 - additional cards against your small creatures.

-Cabal Therapy calls are often more straightforward against R/G. If you know Naturalize is the main way they can break Survival, naming Naturalize becomes a very clear line.
+Cabal Therapy calls are often more straightforward against RG.
+If you know Naturalize is the main way they can break Survival, naming Naturalize becomes a very clear line.

-#### G/W
+#### GW

-Against G/W the post-board is heavier.
+Against GW the post-board is heavier.

 You can expect: